teobugslayer/AvaloniaCoreRTDemo/README.md

 **Note**: Avalonia and CoreRT are huge.
 Downloading them might take some time.
 During this period, which happens on the first build, and when CoreRT releases a new version, it will look like nothing happens.
 Just be patient.

-We are almost ready - just one more step!
-CoreRT creates a single executable containing all your *managed* code.
-However, Avalonia depends on a few unmanaged DLLs.
-Let's supply them!
-To do this:

-1. In your terminal open Explorer - invoke the command `start .`
-1. Navigate to `src\bin\x64\Release\net5.0` and copy the entire `runtimes` directory.
-This directory has been created by the build you performed earlier.
-1. Navigate to `src\bin\Release\net5.0\win-x64\publish` and paste it.
-1. Double-click AvaloniaCoreRTDemo.exe - it should start!
+We are ready - In your terminal, navigate to `src\bin\Release\net5.0\win-x64\publish`, and start AvaloniaCoreRTDemo.exe - it should work!

 ## Further development

 Feel free to use this sample as a base for your projects.

 When developing, keep in mind that Avalonia uses Reflection extensively.
 CoreRT, being an AOT compiler, needs your help to get reflection right.
 Refer to `rd.xml` file in the solution.
 In it, you describe all assemblies and types which your app would potentially reflect over.
 For more information, see [Reflection in AOT mode](https://github.com/dotnet/corert/blob/master/Documentation/using-corert/reflection-in-aot-mode.md)